patricsteiner/patricsteiner.github.io/_posts/2022-01-15-multi-application-angular-project-with-ionic-and-firebase.md

 ng build myLib --watch
 ```

-Since we will use these commands all the time, we can write scripts in package.json, for example:
+For commands that we will use the time, we can write scripts in package.json, such as:

 ```json
  "scripts": {